When are classes offered?

 Faculty advisors include individuals who are involved in the teaching of doctoral seminar courses and who also serve as dissertation chairs and/or committee members.
 Efforts will be made to match student participants with advisors who share common professional interests.

 Who will serve as faculty chairs for dissertations?
 As faculty committee members?

-Faculty from throughout the academic disciplines offered at Lynchburg College will serve as dissertation chairs.
-In addition, two other faculty members will serve on a student's dissertation committee.
-By request, these committee members also may include appropriately qualified individuals who may not be full-time members of the Lynchburg College faculty.
+Faculty from throughout the academic disciplines offered at Lynchburg College serve as dissertation chairs.
+In addition, two other faculty members serve on a student's dissertation committee.
+By request, one of these committee members may be an appropriately qualified individual who may not be a full-time member of the Lynchburg College faculty.

 What is the tuition for the doctoral seminars?